 How long does it take?

-Turnaround time is 4 weeks.
-(Rush services are currently not available.)
+Please allow 4 weeks for completion.
+Rush options may be available for an additional charge.
 Some special requests may take a little extra time.
 Please remember each harness is made to order!
 We will start making your harness once ALL the measurements and details have been received.
 Delay in getting this critical information to us will delay your order.

 How do I order?